|

 White Rocks gallery

-Scotia.
-The underwater granite contours illustrated on this page were never visible decades ago, because these rocks were always completely covered by perennial seaweeds, mainly by kelp, but also by rockweeds and some Irish moss.
-Coralline algae, which once formed a pink encrusting under-story below the taller, dark seaweed canopy, has now bleached to white, ...
+Irish moss.
+Coralline algae, which once formed a pink encrusting under-story below the taller, dark seaweed canopy, has ...

 fisherycrisis.com